chaneyn/ESDA_CEE506/Syllabus/syllabus.md

 Professor Nathaniel W. Chaney (Nate)
 Email: nathaniel.chaney@duke.edu
 Office: FCIEMAS 2463
-Office hours:
+Office hours: By appointment (calendly.com/nathaniel-chaney)

 ### TA
 Reza Momenifar
 Email: mohammadreza.momenifar@duke.edu
 Office: FCIEMAS 2421
+Office hours:

 ## Course Description
 This course...

 ## Prerequisites
 Although there are no class prerequisistes, a strong foundation in programming will make this class much easier.
-Please contact me if you have concerns.
+Please contact Nate if you have concerns.

 ## Readings
 There are no required textbooks.
 Reading will be provided via journal articles, online materials, and tutorials